 I am still bemused how coaching has been in the UK for 30 plus years and yet the dictionary online or offline still does not formally acknowledge or support my own experience of it.
 Instead it still refers to coaching and a coach as a large comfortable vehicle for long journeys.

 In this article I aim to share my experience because I feel that many are not able to ask for help because they don’t understand what coaching is and how it works.
 Some have perhaps experienced one coaching session and assume that all coaching is the same.

-Others assume coaching is like counselling and talking therapy and as such think they should be able to sort themselves and not need ‘that’ kind of help.
+Others assume coaching is like counselling and talking therapy and as such think decide that it is not for them.

-They each gave me insight and awareness of myself that I could not have got on my own.
 Counselling gave me space and time to talk about the shame of my marriage ending and not being the wife I had hoped to be.
 It gave me space and time to talk about the frustrations of my relationship with my mum and my own daughter.
 It gave me a space to be heard and not judged and it was liberating.
 I was given tools and practical ways to think about things.
 Then after 12 months of weekly sessions I had had enough.
 I had got sick of repeating myself and I was ready for change.
 Now some might argue that counselling did not work, but the reality is that our pain often needs to be witnessed and we have to be willing to listen and honour what was before we can let it go and be ready to move forward.
 The fact I got sick of the story was for me an indication that counselling had worked and now I was ready for something else.

 That allows them to listen without judging or worrying about me.
 If I didn’t have friends and family that were resourced to listen in this way then I would hire a counsellor again.